 Windows 10 error 80240020 occurs if you’re using an application which might be in conflict with your system.
 Review the list of recently installed applications as below:

 1. Click Start, and then Settings.

-2. Type App in the Search box on top right corner.
+2. Type App in the Search box on the top right corner.